 2) Moving on to haberdashery

-Nothing is more frustrating than being in the middle of work and realizing you no longer have or don't have enough bias tape to bind your coat, not the snaps of the right color to finish a small child's cardigan, or worse... no more white thread on a Sunday 😱...
-So before starting your project, check that you have all the necessary supplies for its completion.
-It avoids a lot of frustration later on...
+Nothing is more frustrating than being in the middle of a project and realizing you have no more or not enough bias tape to bind your coat, not the snaps in the right color to finish a child's little cardigan, or worse... no more white thread on a Sunday 😱...
+So before starting your project, make sure you have all the necessary supplies for its completion.
+It saves a lot of frustration later on...

 3) And now the pattern

-It is important to check 3 points for the pattern itself.
-The first concerns whether or not you understand seam allowances.
+It is important to check 3 points regarding the pattern itself.
+The first concerns understanding or not seam allowances.
 Some patterns have included seam allowances, most often 1cm for assembly seams and 3-4cm for hems.
-However, you can find patterns with 0.7cm allowances and for American brands most often these will be 1.5cm allowances.
-If the pattern has no included seam allowances, refer to the pattern instructions to add them or for the more experienced, you can determine them yourself according to your sewing preferences.
+However, you can find patterns with 0.7cm allowances and for American brands, most often these will be 1.5cm allowances.
+If the pattern has no included seam allowances, refer to the pattern instructions to add them or, for the more experienced, you can determine them yourself according to your sewing preferences.

-Speaking of seam allowances, the next point to check is sewing technique you wish to use.
-Indeed, some sewing techniques will require larger or smaller seam allowances.
+Speaking of seam allowances, the next point to check is the sewing technique that you want to use.
+Indeed, some sewing techniques require larger or smaller seam allowances.

 For example, you want to make French seams on a small blouse... in that case, you will need seam allowances of 1.5cm.
 If your pattern has included seam allowances of 1cm, you will need to add 0.5cm.
 Another example, if you want to sew with an overlocker and you have 1cm seam allowances, either you can adjust your overlocker settings (move the knife) or mark seam allowances at 0.7cm for example.